JesseHenson/web-it-up/README.md

 - [x] Add a Figma for mobile device
 - [x] Add a website with 1900 as width

-2. Add Links
+2. [x] Add Links
-3. Change out all images for gatsby images
+3. [x] Change out all images for gatsby images
 4. Create About, Blog and Contact Now pages
+5. Make about, blog and contact pages responsive
-5. Add Back SEO Functionality from basic gatsby site
+6. Add Back SEO Functionality from basic gatsby site
-6. Add in helmet with metadata
+7. Add in helmet with metadata
-7. Manifest
+8. Manifest
-8. Offline mode
+9. Offline mode
-9. Google Analytics
+10. Google Analytics
-10. Facebook Analytics
+11. Facebook Analytics
-11. Netlify Analytics
+12. Netlify Analytics